-- Each system supports memory configurations with 1, 2, 4, 6, or 12 NVDIMM-Ns. - · Supported configurations have dual processors and a minimum of 12x RDIMMs. - · Maximum of 12 NVDIMM-Ns can be installed in a system. - · NVDIMM-Ns or RDIMMs must not be mixed with LRDIMMs. - DDR4 NVDIMM-Ns must be populated only on the black release tabs on processor 1 and 2. - All slots on configurations 3, 6, 9, and 12 can be used, but a maximum of 12 NVDIMM-Ns can be installed in a system.
+• Each system supports memory configurations with 1, 2, 4, 6, or 12 NVDIMM-Ns.

+- · Supported configurations have dual processors and a minimum of 12x RDIMMs. - · LRDIMMS and NVDIMM-Ns must not be mixed. - · Maximum of 12 NVDIMM-Ns can be installed in a system.

-For more information on the supported NVDIMM-N configurations, see the NVDIMM-N User Guide at www.dell.com/poweredgemanuals.
+For more information on the supported NVDIMM-N configurations, see the NVDIMM-N User Guide at Dell.com/poweredgemanuals.